Jackie Simpson (defensive back): College career

 Simpson accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played both halfback and defensive back for coach Bob Woodruff's Florida Gators football team from 1953 to 1956.
 Simpson was a third-team All-Southeastern Conference (SEC) selection in 1954 and 1955, and a second-team All-SEC selection in 1956.
 Memorably, he had two touchdowns including a 100-yard interception return in a 20–14 win over the Mississippi State Bulldogs in 1955, which remains the longest interception return for a touchdown in SEC history.
 Several weeks later, he had a 62-yard punt return for a touchdown in the Gators' 18–14 win against the LSU Tigers, again providing the margin of victory.
 As a halfback on offense, he finished his college career with an average of 6.3 rushing yards per carry—still one of the three best career averages in Gators history.
 Woodruff ranked him as the Gators' best defensive back and one of their three best running backs of the 1950s.

 Simpson was inducted into the University of Florida Athletic Hall of Fame as a "Gator Great" in 2001.

 Professional career

-The Baltimore Colts selected Simpson in the fourth round (forty-fourth pick overall) of the 1957 NFL draft.
+The Baltimore Colts selected Simpson in the fourth round (44th overall) of the 1957 NFL draft.
 He signed with the Colts for $7,800 per season and a $1,000 signing bonus, and played three seasons for the Colts.
 Before he could report to the Colts' training camp, however, he first had to report for twenty-one months of U.S. Army infantry and paratrooper training at Fort Bragg, North Carolina.
 After completing his military service obligations, Simpson was activated for the final two games of the season and served as a reserve defensive back and periodic kick returner for the Baltimore Colts' 1958 and 1959 NFL championship teams of coach Weeb Ewbank.